w3c/ColorWeb-CG/hdr_html_canvas_element.md

   }
 ```

-`colorVolumeMetadata` specifies the nominal color volume occupied by
+`contentColorVolume` specifies the nominal color volume occupied by
 the image content in the CIE 1931 XYZ color space.
 The boundaries of the color
 volume are defined by: